Updated on 3/5/23.

 Jubilee Suites History Series on YouTube

 We wanted to provide some local history for our guests to access on the TV’s in their suites, so with the tremendous help of a local history buff, we put together a 7-Part Video Series on the History of Fairhope, AL, available on our YouTube channel.
 We couldn’t have done this remarkable series without the generous gift of time on the part of Dean Mosher, America’s historical artist, Fairhope resident, castle-builder, historian, storyteller and the author and narrator of all the videos in this series.
 Today his large-scale historical murals hang in the Air and Space Museum in the Smithsonian, the Naval Academy, the Fairhope History Museum and other esteemed venues around the world.
 Throughout the video series you will see prints of many of Dean’s paintings representing significant historical moments on Mobile Bay, moments that changed history.
 You won’t want to miss these videos!

 Fairhope History Museum

 If you like learning about local history when you travel, you’ll like going downtown to visit the Fairhope Museum of History.
-The Museum packs a lot into the original city hall building, offering programs and exhibits to tell the fascinating story of Fairhope.
+The Museum packs a lot into the original city hall and jail building, offering programs and exhibits to tell the fascinating story of Fairhope.
 Beginning with Native American settlers, to the economic reformists who arrived in 1894 with the goal of creating a single tax utopia, to the present day eclectic personalities who make life interesting for the rest of us, there’s something for everyone.
 Don’t miss the huge collection of artifacts and exhibits on the history of Fairhope and the people who settled here over 125 years ago.
 Kids will enjoy the museum too.
 Look for the display about the jubilee phenomenon on Mobile Bay and be sure to take pictures of them inside the historical jail cell.

 More About Our Extraordinary Mobile Bay